volovicg/fr8x-editor-gsv/README.md

 ===========

-A PC based editor for data files from the Roland FR-8x V-Accordion.

-See wiki for attempts at understanding the format.
+A PC based editor for data files from the Roland FR-8x V-Accordion. this is mod i2  ee wiki for attempts at understanding the format.